DimVerr/password_manager_cli/README.md

 # Password Manager

-Password Manager allows you to create and store your users and credentials in your  databases using CLI in Docker container
+Password Manager allows you to create and store your users and credentials in your  databases using CLI in Docker container.

 ## Installation